terra-money/docs/docs/develop/dapp/quick-start/cw20-factory.md

 cd /token-factory/contracts/cw20-factory-token/
 ```

 b.
-Open `cargo.toml` and add the following to the dependencies:
+Open `cargo.toml` and add this to the dependencies:

 ```rust
 # ...